muhreetay/muhreetay.github.io/README.md

   [Report](https://docs.google.com/document/d/1FcU5CY9jNi42QLSHPNq2GScyLTgbq5apblncVDDva20/edit?usp=sharing)

 **Intro to Information Systems - Orion’s Place Mobile Application**
-- Conceptualized mobile app for Orin’s café to enhance customer satisfaction and operational efficiency for a competitive edge.
+- Conceptualized a mobile app for Orin’s café by defining specifications, identifying the target audience, and creating mockups to gain a competitive edge and raise revenue.
-- Implemented features such as mobile ordering, transparent pricing, estimated wait times, and a loyalty program to boost customer satisfaction.
+- Defined specifications, like mobile ordering, transparent pricing, estimated wait times, and a loyalty program to enhance customer satisfaction.
+- Planned a promotional strategy using key performance indicators to attract users and measure the success of the app.

+- Developed a mobile app for Orin's café with features like mobile ordering, transparent pricing, estimated wait times, and a loyalty program.
+- Defined specifications, identified target audience, created mockups, and planned a promotional strategy to enhance customer satisfaction and gain a competitive edge.
-- Utilized marketing strategies, including a launch event, raffle promotions, and in-app feedback surveys, to attract users and measure success through key performance indicators.
+- Planned a promotional strategy using marketing concepts to attract users and measure success through key performance indicators.

 ### Marketing Projects